 - Update your driver configuration to connect over SSL, keeping in mind that the DNS names in your connection string have likely been changed to use your chosen SSL domain scope.

 The upgrade process will require a replica set reconfiguration to move the deployment into the target SSL domain followed by two rolling restarts of the entire deployment to step through the MongoDB SSL modes from disabled to allowSSL and finally preferSSL.
 While a well-configured client will handle this operation gracefully, we recommend scheduling the upgrade for a time when you can monitor your application in case of any unexpected issues.

 Enabling SSL is likely to change the DNS names of the servers in your deployment which, in turn, will cause your connection string to change.
 We will leave the old DNS names bound for a period of time to give you time to transition.
 However, the certificates used to establish SSL connections will use the new DNS names, so clients attempting to connect using SSL will need to use the new connection string.

-After enabling SSL, the old connection string will work only until we perform the type of maintenance (e.g., a plan change) that requires a rolling node replacement.
+After enabling SSL, the old connection string will work only until we have to perform certain maintenance operations (e.g., a plan change) that require a rolling node replacement.
 Therefore, ALL clients attempting to connect - whether or not they are connecting using SSL - will need to use the new connection string.

 Disabling SSL for a deployment

 When you need to disable SSL, follow these steps: